michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0075.md

 - adj: inclined or showing an inclination to dispute or disagree, even to engage in law suits
 - adj: involving or likely to cause controversy
 ### Family
-contentious: contentiously, contentiousness, noncontentious+;contend: contended, contender, contending, contends, contention;contender: contenders;contention: contentions, contentious
+- contentious: contentiously, contentiousness, noncontentious+
+- contend: contended, contender, contending, contends, contention
+- contender: contenders
+- contention: contentions, contentious
 ### Examples
 - His contentious Twitter posts belie his relative calm when he is at Mar-a-Lago compared with when he is isolated inside Trump Tower.
 - It’s the third category of “settlement” that is the most contentious and that Security Council Resolution 2334 explicitly condemns: East Jerusalem.